Furusato Nozei Explained: Expert Guide to Japan’s Hometown Tax

-Profile of Writer
+Profile of Supervisor & Author

-Representative of FP Office MIRAI;
+Representative of FP Office MIRAI

 Experienced as a Registered Customs Specialist, a bank teller, and transitioned to the path of a financial planner.
 Founded the financial planning office “FP Office MIRAI” in 2022.